KevinKra/BYOB/NOTES.md

 #### What are Migrations

-- **DO NOT EDIT MIGRATIONS DIRECTLY**
+- **DO NOT EDIT MIGRATIONS DIRECTLY, DO NOT DELETE THEM EITHER**
   > They set up instructions on how your database is going to change.
 - Migrations serve essentially as version control for databases.
 They are single, timestamped files that each represent a change to your database overall schema.
 - Updates/modifications/corrections should be handled in new migrations.

 ### What is pg?

-- `node-postgress`, it is a non-blocking PostgreSQL client for Node.js.
+- `node-postgres`, it is a non-blocking PostgreSQL client for Node.js.

 ### Heroku